The Spoons Diagnosis Fund

 Brazil, Mexico: Target 2032

-By 2031, a direct application system will allow adults in any country to apply, not just countries with established partnerships.
-This expands access beyond the partner network.
+By 2031, I plan to launch a direct application system that allows adults in any country to apply, not just countries with established partnerships.
+This requires hiring dedicated vetting coordinators to maintain the same trust standards the partner network provides — the system launches when that team is operational.

 If your country isn't listed, expansion depends on partnership capacity and legal readiness in each region.
 Annual transparency reports will track where the fund operates and when new regions open.